-The evenings are already starting to get lighter and many of us are starting to think about ways to shed that pesky winter weight that has been disguised under all those extra layers of clothing!
-Whether you’re doing your own thing or joining a program like the 12WBT, there is a secret ingredient that can help make exercise a whole lot easier, and that’s music!
+Whether you’re doing your own thing or joining a program like 12WBT, there is a simple ingredient that can help make exercise a whole lot easier, and that’s music!

 Music can be used in any type of physical activity to help pump you up or chill you out, so bear this in mind when choosing what music to work out to.

 Music to your ears: tunes that benefit for your health

 Music activates the same feel good part of our brains that food does – hard to imagine but worth a try!
 If you feel hungry but have recently eaten, why not slip on your headphone?
 Try a quick walk round the block or dance round the living room to some of your favourite tunes.

 If exercise is a completely new thing for you, building up the amount of time you are active for can be daunting.
 Instead of watching the clock and counting the minutes, keep track of the number of songs you have listened to instead.
 Once you start to increase the intensity of your activity, you can increase the tempo of the music.